hal/elemento/README.md

 The class `Elements` provides convenience methods to create the most common elements.
 It uses a fluent API to create and append elements on the fly.
 Take a look at the [API documentation](http://rawgit.com/hal/elemento/site/apidocs/org/jboss/gwt/elemento/core/Elements.html) for all details.

 ### References
 When creating large hierarchies of elements you often need to assign an element somewhere in the tree.
-You can use an inline assignment to create an assign the element on the fly:
+Use `asElement()` to assign the element inline:

 ```java
 final HTMLElement count;